CZ-NIC/fred-docs/README.md

 Domains](https://fred.nic.cz), the domain name registry software developed by CZ.NIC.

-The documentation contains 4 essential publications:
+The documentation contains 5 essential publications:

 * Features,
+* Concepts,
-* Architecture description,
+* Architecture Description,
-* Administration manual,
+* Administration Manual,
-* EPP reference manual.
+* EPP Reference Manual.

 ## What is in development

 Parts of the docs which are currently in development by CZ.NIC:

-To be planned.
+* registry communications overview,
+* EPP client workflow,
+* multi-server deployment example,
+* billing,
+* audit logging,
+* RDAP API reference,
+* and other minor topics.

 ## Contributions

-The project is open for contributions (pull requests).
+We accept pull requests.

 ## History